-Additionally in juvenile form putamen are also atrophied, and demonstrate increased T2 signal 4.
-In some case basal ganglia may show decrease T2 signal and blooming on SWI in keeping with iron deposition 7.
-Generalised age inappropriate cortical volume loss is also recognised 4.
+In some cases, the basal ganglia may show decreased T2 signal and blooming on SWI in keeping with iron deposition 7.
+Generalized age-inappropriate cortical volume loss is also recognized 4.

-PET scan demonstrates hypometabolism by decrease FDG uptake in basal ganglia and frontal cortex even before noticeable caudate nucleus volume loss 6.
+PET scan demonstrates hypometabolism by decreased FDG uptake in basal ganglia and frontal cortex even before noticeable caudate nucleus volume loss 6.

 Treatment and prognosis